 Not every consumer prefers push notifications.
 Some even get irritated with your notification tone.
-You still send notifications to these users, whereas they might get eventually pestered and uninstall your app.
-A better approach would be prompt them for their preferences and then act accordingly.
+You still send notifications to these users, whereas they might eventually get pestered and uninstall your app.
+A better approach would be to prompt them for their preferences and then act accordingly.

-Set expiry to your push notifications if possible, so that messages which were not delivered since the user was offline are not actually delivered to the user when they come online.
+Set the expiry to your push notifications if possible so that messages that were not delivered since the user was offline are not actually delivered to the user when they come online.

-If you are a marketer or a developer you might have heard this word a lot these days (if not, then you seriously need to read this).
+If you are a marketer or a developer, you might have heard this word a lot these days (if not, then you seriously need to read this).
 It’s no mumbo-jumbo.
-It simply means appropriate navigation/content for the relevant action.
+It simply means appropriate navigation or content for the relevant action.

 For example, you want your users to update the app and send a notification relevant to that to only the users who are on a specific version.
-The intended action of this notification should be taking them to play store to actually update the app.
+The intended action of this notification should be to take them to the Play Store to update the app.

-Successful push-based marketing will be that which meets the consumer’s needs, respects the user’s preference and serves relevant content.
+Successful push-based marketing will be that which meets the consumer’s needs, respects the user’s preferences, and serves relevant content.